What is open networking?

-Open networking describes a network that uses open standards and commodity hardware.
-In other words, open networking is the ability a computer system has to be open in terms of component compatibility -- in both hardware and software -- expandability and extendibility.
-It is also an umbrella term used to encompass a general meaning of the use of open standards.
+The term open networking describes a network that uses open standards and commodity hardware.
+In other words, open networking is the ability for a computer system to be open in terms of hardware and software component compatibility, expandability and extendibility.
+Open networking is also an umbrella term used to encompass a general meaning of the use of open standards.

 Ways to define open networking